 How should I use partner scoring?

-There are many uses for partner scoring.
-The strength of our suggested model is having the chance to view the data at the partner level or aggregate it.
-This lets you use partner scoring to not only measure partner performance but use it as a cornerstone of your planning, execution, and resourcing models.
+There are many uses for a scoring model.
+The strength of our suggested model has the chance to view the data at the partner level or aggregate it.
+This lets you use scoring to measure partner performance and use it as a cornerstone of your planning, execution, and resourcing models.

-We see four common uses of partner scoring: territory planning, partner-level business planning, program performance management, and incentive planning
+We see four common uses: territory planning, partner-level business planning, program performance management, and incentive planning.

 Channel churn is a natural part of the business community.
 Small companies come and go.
 By carefully investing in smaller partners with significant potential, channel churn becomes more manageable, and revenue dips minimally.

-Looking for the up-and-comers in your partner community is crucial for both sales growth and increasing your market share.
-In addition to broadening your footprint, making investments in channel partners also helps develop backfill for unavoidable aspects of channel churn.
+Looking for the up-and-comers in your partner community is crucial for sales growth and increasing your market share.
+In addition to broadening your footprint, investing in channel partners helps develop backfill for unavoidable aspects of channel churn.